-Prohibitions of unfair practices provided for in the Law on the Prohibition of Unfair Practices of Retailers, the Law on the Prohibition of Unfair Trading Practices in the Agricultural and Food Supply Chain apply to 5 biggest retailers: Lidl, Maxima, Norfa/ Rivona, Iki (Palink) and Rimi.
+Prohibitions of unfair practices provided for in the Law on the Prohibition of Unfair Practices of Retailers, the Law on the Prohibition of Unfair Trading Practices in the Agricultural and Food Supply Chain apply to 5 biggest retailers: Lidl Lietuva, Maxima LT, Norfos mažmena / Rivona, IKI Lietuva, Rimi Lietuva.

 Protection from unfair practices of above mentioned retailers is given to food and beverage suppliers:

 - that are established in any EU Member State or outside the EU;

 - that entered into a wholesale purchase and sale agreement with 5 biggest retailers on the purchase of food and beverages intended for sale to consumers;

 - whose annual turnover from ordinary economic activities, adding up the annual turnover of all associated undertakings, did not exceed EUR 350 million in the past financial year.

 The law prohibits performance of any actions contrary to fair business practices, whereby the retailers’ operational risk is passed onto suppliers or additional obligations are imposed on them, or which restrict the ability of suppliers to operate freely in the market and which are expressed as requirements for the supplier: